Tennessee Lemon Law

 Driving a Lemon in TN?
 Call 1-800 Lemon Law Today!

-Kimmel & Silverman uses the Tennessee Lemon Law and various Federal Warranty Statutes to provide cost-free legal help to distressed TN drivers dealing with a defective vehicle – commonly referred to as a lemon.
+Kimmel & Silverman uses the Lemon Law in Tennessee and various Federal Warranty Statutes to provide cost-free legal help to distressed TN drivers dealing with a defective vehicle – commonly referred to as a lemon.

 What is the "Lemon Law" in Tennessee?